CrayLabs/SmartSim/doc/orchestrator.rst

 -------
 Example
 -------
-In the following example, we demonstrate deploying a standalone orchestrator on an HPC System.
+In the following example, we demonstrate deploying a standalone ``Orchestrator`` on an HPC System.
-Once the standalone orchestrator is launched from the driver script, we walk through connecting a SmartRedis client to the orchestrator from within the SmartSim model script to transmit data then poll for the existence of the data.
+Once the standalone ``Orchestrator`` is launched from the driver script, we walk through connecting a SmartRedis client to the ``Orchestrator`` from within the SmartSim ``Model`` script to transmit and poll for data.

 The example is comprised of two script files:

 - :ref:`Application Script<standalone_orch_app_script>`
-   The application script is a Python file that contains instructions to create a SmartRedis client connection to the standalone orchestrator launched in the driver script.
+   The application script is a Python file that contains instructions to create a SmartRedis client connection to the standalone ``Orchestrator`` launched in the driver script.
    To demonstrate the ability of workflow components to access data from other entities, we then retrieve the tensors set by the driver script using a SmartRedis client in the application script.
 We then instruct the client to send and retrieve data from within the application script.
 - :ref:`Experiment Driver Script<standalone_orch_driver_script>`
    The experiment driver script is responsible for launching and managing SmartSim entities.
-Within this script, we use the Experiment API to create and launch a standalone orchestrator.
-To demonstrate the capability of SmartSim model applications to access orchestrator data sent from other sources, we employ the SmartRedis ``Client`` in the driver script to store a tensor in the orchestrator, which is later retrieved by the SmartSim model.
+Within this script, we use the Experiment API to create and launch a standalone ``Orchestrator``.
+To demonstrate the capability of SmartSim ``Model`` applications to access ``Orchestrator`` data sent from other sources, we employ the SmartRedis ``Client`` in the driver script to store a tensor in the ``Orchestrator``, which is later retrieved by the SmartSim ``Model``.
    To employ the application script, we initialize a ``Model`` object with the application script as an executable argument, launch the ``Orchestrator``, and then launch the ``Model``.